Day 03 (S2)

 "Oh, but he can - I have Beastspeach.
 It allows me to speak with animals at will."

-Khoshekh responds into to Rina's mind with images and sensations of what he just did.
+Khoshekh responded into to Rina's mind with images and sensations of what he just did.
 She sees normal people, 4 of them, they appear to be robbers who are looting the empty buildings.
 One of them reached out to pet Khoshekh before going back to loading up the cart.

 "There's 4 people" Rina relayed to the group, "It looks like they're looting the place.
 I think we should wait til it get's dark to-"